saucelabs/sauce-docs/docs/mobile-apps/automated-testing/app-files.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+Welcome to the documentation on creating Simulator .app files for Appium and XCUITest using Sauce Labs.
+This step-by-step documentation will walk you through the process of building, zipping, and uploading your application for testing on Sauce Labs Simulators.

 :::caution Important

 At the moment Sauce Labs Simulators only support apps that have been built with the `x86_64` -architecture for Intel-based Macs. `arm64`-based applications, built for Apple Silicon Macs, are not yet supported and will result in the following error: